radareorg/radare2-book/src/crackmes/ioli/ioli_0x01.md

 ### IOLI 0x01

-This is the second IOLI crackme.
+This second challenge is designed to introduce you to more advanced reverse engineering techniques using Radare2.
+The objective is to find the correct password to unlock the program by examining the binary’s disassembly.

 ```
 $ ./crackme0x01